Mohsnmonji/Political-Terror_Dashboard/README.md

 # Political Terror Scale (PTS) Dashboard

-# Political Terror Scale

-This repository contains the code and data for the **Political Terror Scale** Shiny application.
-The app allows users to explore trends in Political Terror Scores (PTS) for various countries from 1976 to 2023.
+This repository contains the code and data for the **Political Terror Scale** Interactive Dashboard.
+The Dashboard allows users to explore trends in Political Terror Scores (PTS) for various countries from 1976 to 2023.

 ## Features

-- **Dynamic Country Selection**: Choose any country to visualize the trend of its average Political Terror Score over time.
+- **Dynamic Country Selection**: Choose any country to visualize the trend in Political Terror Score over time.
-- **Interactive Plot**: Displays the average score trend for the selected country from 1976 to 2023.

 ## Access the App